de-shyt/CUB_conspects/Operating Systems JUB.md

 1. Implementations can merge multiple identical signals
 2. Signals do not carry any data / information except the signal number
-3. Variables modified by signals should be signal atomic
+3. Variables modified by signals should be signal atomic (type `sig_atomic_t`) to handle any possible race conditions
 4. `fork()` inherits signal functions
 5. `exec()` resets signal functions (for security reasons and because the process gets a new memory image)